jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 to content negotiation in web server design... [truncated]
 </blockquote>

-**Takeaway**: this is one of my favorite uses of ChatGPT, and a tiny, partially-complete example can go a long way toward a productive discussion.
+This is one of my favorite uses of ChatGPT, and a tiny, partially-complete example can go a long way toward a productive discussion.

 ### 2. Introductions to topics and the relationships between them